codeplaysoftware/portDNN/test/gen/README.md

 ### Changing the test parameters

+The tests generators generate different test cases based on a number of parameters.
+These can be changed in the scripts to generate different tests, but any changes to the filenames and generated files must also be reflected in changes to the build system, otherwise new tests will not be compiled or run.

+#### Conv2D tests

-The main parameters in the generation of the tests are the window and stride sizes.
-The window stride pairs used in the test generation are defined in the `WINDOW_LIST` and `STRIDE_LIST` lists defined at the start of the script.
+The main parameters in the generation of the conv2d tests are the window and stride sizes.
+The window stride pairs used in the test generation are defined in the `WINDOW_LIST` and `STRIDE_LIST` lists defined at the start of the `generate_conv2d_tests.py` script.

 ```python
 WINDOW_LIST = [1, 1, 3, 3, 5, 5]
 STRIDE_LIST = [1, 2, 1, 2, 1, 2]
 ```

-Any changes here should be mirrored in the `CMakeLists.txt` file, where the generated tests are added to the build system.
+Any changes here should be mirrored in the corresponding `CMakeLists.txt` file, where the generated tests are added to the build system.

 ```
 set(_windows 1 1 3 3 5 5)